 - Maximize each opportunity on the river to fill-up on supplies, towns will become more and more difficult to access.

-- Camp overnight in sloughs on the upper Mississippi.
+- Camp overnight in sloughs and side channels on the upper Mississippi.

 - These are alternative river flows that connect back to main route.